Medeirosseth/pizza-urge/README.md

 ## Description:memo:

-_Pizza landing page used to demonstrate understanding of constuctors and prototypes by "ordering" diffrent sizes and toppings returning the sum of corresponding totals_
+_Pizza landing page used to demonstrate understanding of constuctors and prototypes by "ordering" different sizes and toppings returning the sum of corresponding totals_

 ## Setup/Installation Requirements :open_file_folder: